karlidean/datafun-07-ml/README.md

 2. Using pandas dfs to plot Celsius v.
 Farenheit
 3. Refreshing an understanding of the equation `y=mx+b`
 4. Add - Commit - Push

+## CC: Predicting Average High Temperatures in NYC in January (Part 2)
+1. Followed instructions from 10.16 in the textbook
+2. Complete a Linear Regression (Line of Best Fit) Model
+3. Predict a future point (year 2024 for this model)
+4. Plot the model and line of best fit
+5. Add - Commit - Push